 Email bounces and explanation of bounce codes

-When you send an email to a contact from MarketingPlatform, a response will be sent back from the recipient’s mail server to MarketingPlatform’s mail server.
-If the email bounces, there are a number of different codes that indicate why it happened that can be gathered from the recipient’s mail server.
-From time to time, it may however be problematic to accurately diagnose exactly why an email bounces, as not all mail servers are equally good at returning a precise answer to why an email bounces.
+When you, as a customer at MarketingPlatform, send an email to a contact, a response will be sent back from the recipient’s mail server to MarketingPlatform’s mail server.
+If the email is bounced, there are a number of different codes that indicate why the email is bounced from the recipient’s mail server.
+From time to time, it may be problematic to accurately diagnose exactly why an email is bounced, as not all mail servers are equally good at returning a precise answer to why an email is bounced.

 3 types of email bounce codes